 Entrepreneurship and innovation

-Arriving in Brazil she started working with entrepreneurship in a chain of beauty franchises.
+Upon returning to Brazil she started working with entrepreneurship in a chain of beauty franchises.
 She worked as a National Operations Manager for two and a half years and in that period the organization almost doubled its total number of stores.
 After that, he assumed the position of Innovation Project Manager, where she helped in the development of a pioneering business model in Brazil, the first beauty kiosks.

 Finding her impact on the world

 This was the turning point for her to decide to change her focus and started looking for master’s opportunities.
 It was then that she found out about the Social Innovation Management Program(SIM) at the Amani Institute.
-Jacqueline desired to combine her experience as an entrepreneur and socioeconomic development professional to generate social value on a large scale.
+Jacqueline desired to combine her experience as an entrepreneur and development professional to generate social value on a large scale.
 The traditional master’s degree would provide her with academic experience but it would not bring her the practice she was looking for and would probably lead her to a European capital, “perfect” within Western standards, which, according to her, would not broaden her view.
 The SIM Program, on the other hand, could provide her the tools and practical experience in an environment valuable to the application of knowledge, in this case in Kenya, where she took the course.

 For this reason, she decided to do the program in Nairobi, so that she could have new insights, based on a different perspective.
 During the program, she had the opportunity to reflect on her trajectory and what impact she wanted to have on the world.
 During this period, he learned new tools, improved her practices, and understood who she was as a leader and as a changemaker.
 She spent 10 months in Nairobi applying the knowledge learned at the Amani Institute.